-To accompany the 2010 edition IPIECA has developed:
+To accompany the 2010 Guidance IPIECA has developed:

 The Guidance has been endorsed by a number of oil and gas industry associations who are committed to promoting the practice of sustainability reporting to their members.
 They include:

 In February 2012 GRI published the Oil and Gas Sector Supplement (OGSS).
 While both GRI and IPIECA used different approaches to developing and structuring their guidance they have the same goal – to encourage consistent and high quality reporting.
 Both organizations used each other’s work to inform their documents and have aligned their content where possible.
 To faciliate ease of use of both reporting guidelines IPIECA and GRI have developed two mapping documents to demonstrate alignment between the indicators in each, one from GRI to IPIECA and the other IPIECA to GRI.
-Please see the Relationship with GRI section for further information.
+Visit the Global Reporting Initiative section for further information.

 The latest Member sustainability reports are available from the links below: